Are you looking for the best Magic Kingdom quick service restaurants?

-But still, if you’re looking for a filling counter service in Magic Kingdom then you’re better off with some of the options we’ve listed above.
+But still, if you’re looking for the best counter service at Magic Kingdom then you’re better off with some of the options we’ve listed above.

 Pinocchio Village Haus (Fantasyland)

-There is quite a large selection of Italian-inspired dishes on the menu however most of these are pretty subpar when compared to other restaurants available in the park.
+There is quite a large selection of Italian-inspired dishes, however, most of these are pretty subpar when compared to other restaurants available in the park.

-We are yet to hear anything good from people who have eaten here, and food is often served luke-warm and pretty bland – not what you would expect from good Italian food at all.
+We have yet to hear anything good from people who have eaten here, and food is often served lukewarm and pretty bland – not what you would expect from good Italian food at all.

 The flatbread is one of their main items but it doesn’t live up to the expectations that come with a great Disney dining experience.

 Please do yourself a favor and choose other Magic Kingdom quick service restaurants to dine in!

 Do not fall for the trap that it overlooks “It’s A Small World”.
 Not worth it!